vodorok/Eclipse-example-project-for-Tycho/README.md

 * Easy integration with CI (Travis).
 * Update-site.

-The initial structure of the project is closely following the [vogella][vogell_ link] example project structure, but without a product project.
+The initial structure of the project is closely following the [vogella][vogella_link] example project structure, but without a product project.
 Using the feature level is sufficient for eclipse plugins for publishing them on update sites.

 ## Requirements